Converting 98 Degrees Fahrenheit to Celsius: A thorough look

 Celsius (°C): Also known as the centigrade scale, Celsius was developed by Anders Celsius in the 18th century.
 This scale defines the freezing point of water as 0°C and the boiling point as 100°C, with 100 degrees separating them.
 This more logical and easily divisible system is now the most widely used temperature scale globally, particularly in scientific contexts.

 The key difference lies in the size of the degree and the reference points.
-A degree Celsius is larger than a degree Fahrenheit; it takes 1.8 degrees Fahrenheit to equal one degree Celsius.
+That said, a degree Celsius is larger than a degree Fahrenheit; it takes 1.
+On the flip side, 8 degrees Fahrenheit to equal one degree Celsius.
 This difference is crucial when performing conversions.

 Converting 98°F to Celsius: The Formula and Calculation